weygoldt/labstarter/7_ai.md

 AI can be a great tool for quickly getting an overview of new topics like **deep learning, statistics, or signal processing**.
 However:
 - If you **never go beyond asking AI**, your knowledge will remain shallow.
-- A good approach is to **balance** AI assistance with reading books, implementing algorithms yourself, and then using AI when you have **specific questions** that books or primary sources couldn’t answer.
+- A good approach is to **balance** AI assistance with reading books, implementing algorithms yourself, and then using AI like a tutor when you have **specific questions** that books or primary sources couldn’t answer.

 By using AI wisely, you can enhance your research workflow while still developing essential skills in coding and writing. 🚀